 Lack of physical activity, poor muscle tone and strength

-Falls can result in complications ranging from fractures to long term hospitalisation to lost self-esteem and confidence.
+Falls can result in complications ranging from fractures to long term hospitalisation.
 The consequences of falls can be split into physical and psychological:

 Pain or discomfort